Analytics-for-a-Better-World/GPBP_Analytics_Tools/Data/readme.md

 # Data

-This folder includes sample datasets required to test the python notebooks in the Scripts Folder
+This folder includes sample datasets required to run the Python Notebooks.